nardoz-dev/LiVeSe/docs/3thdelivery/concept.md

 We looked for **feedback** by opening an online Survey and these are the Results:
 ***
-*Overnight before moving on an area, road or square, do you feel more secure passing through...*
+*The Question was : Overnight before moving on an area, road or square, do you feel more secure passing through...*

 | Light Graph | Noise Graph |
 |--------|--------|